 The overall goal of this step is to map incoming headers (bold text on the left) to their equivalent Omeda fields (white drop-downs on the right).

 - By default, most contact fields are considered of the Contact Type “Business”.
 This can be changed by the User by choosing another available option.
 It is important that the user makes sure all relevant fields have a matching Contact Type.
 If the file contains a way to identify an existing customer, then mapping contact information will cause a new step to appear.

 Note: If it is setup that all of the fields are tied to the Contact Type “Business” except, for example, City is set to “Home”, then it will result in two different incomplete addresses.

-Additional details on the fields, demographics and products available for mapping can be found here:
+Additional details on the fields available for mapping can be found here: